lidofinance/docs/docs/contracts/lido.md

 ### fallback

-Send funds to the pool and mints `StETH` tokens to `msg.sender` address
+Sends funds to the pool and mints `StETH` tokens to the `msg.sender` address

 ```sol
 function() payable